VEuPathDB/StaticContent/content/common/user_datasets_help.md

     </div>
    <br><hr>

-  <h3>Upload a BigWig file to My Data Sets</h3>
+  <h3>Upload a bigWig file to My Data Sets</h3>
     <br>
     <ol type="1">
       <li><b>Access the My Gene List upload form:</b> Open the New Upload tab in your My Data Sets workspace.
 Choose <b>bigWig: Integrate your bigWig file</b></li>
-      <li><b>Complete the Upload a BigWig form:</b> Name, Summary and Upload File/URL are required.
+      <li><b>Complete the Upload a bigWig form:</b> Name, Summary and Upload File/URL are required.
 The bigWig file must contain data mapped to the current VEuPathDB reference genome for that organism.
 Upload Data Set initiates the transfer and will add the bigWig file as a data set in table on your My Data Sets page.</li>
       <li><b>View and access your new data set:</b> The record page for your new data set opens immediately but the file installation may take some time.
 When the Status changes to 'This data set is installed...', navigate to the browser with View in Genome Browser.</li>
     </ol>
     <br>